 Pext = -177 + 110.6 = -66.4 dBm/10 MHz

 This is the ‘single entry’ worst case and requires modification subject to the likely density of aircraft around the observatory, which could produce a significant continuous additional background noise level.
-This situation is under consideration; a study using SEAMCAT is being pursued.
+This situation is under consideration.

 RADAR SERVICES OPERATING ABOVE 2700 MHZ